 What is Outreach?

-In general, outreach is a philosophy based on a community health model of care that advocates for mental health and well-being resources to be accessible to as many members of the community as possible.
-Here at Well-Being at Stanford and at CAPS, outreach is an integral part of our mission, which is why we’ve partnered to offer these services to you.
+Outreach is a philosophy based on a community health model of care that advocates for mental health and well-being resources to be accessible to as many members of the community as possible.
+Here at Well-Being at Stanford, outreach is an integral part of our mission, which is why we’ve partnered to offer these services to you.

 - Request a customized workshop or presentation!
 We work with you--students, or faculty and staff who are supporting students--to tailor programs to your needs, covering a wide variety of topics, including helping a student/friend who is struggling, intuitive eating, dealing with grief and loss, avoiding burnout, self-compassion, campus mental health and well-being resources, and more.